in28minutes/cloud.in28minutes.com/_posts/2022-09-27-gcp-for-aws-experts.md

 ### 1.2: Database Services

+Here is a quick comparison of database services in AWS vs Google Cloud.

 | Question | AWS  | Google Cloud |
 |--|:--|:--|
 | How do you create relational OLTP databases?|Amazon RDS (Amazon Aurora)|Cloud SQL, Cloud Spanner|